 So, we go about redesigning the call to action, to be a big box, with a coloured background and large text.

-We put this on a few high traffic posts, and watch our traffic numbers, until we get 1,000 readers viewing it.
-What we find is that we have tripled the amount of people clicking on the new CTA.
+We put this on a few high traffic posts, and watch our traffic numbers until we get 1,000 readers viewing it.
+What we find is that we have tripled the number of people clicking on the new CTA.